Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

     <Expandable alt_header="Local MCP (CLI only)">

-    Local configuration for users who only want to use dbt CLI commands with <Constant name="Core" /> or <Constant name="fusion" />
+    Local configuration for users who only want to use dbt CLI commands with <Constant name="core" /> or <Constant name="fusion" />

     ```json
     {